ldb/opentelemetry-benchmark/README.md

 make compile
 ```

-This will compile two binaries:
+This will compile two binaries in the `./bin` directory:
-- `benchd`, which is the actual benchmarking daemon running in Google Cloud
+- `benchd`, which is the actual benchmarking daemon running in Google Cloud and is crosscompiled for linux/amd64
 - `benchctl`, a command line tool to control one or more `benchd` instances at once

 ### Provisioning